 A good example which easily explains these classifications is the roof rail.
-The roof rail is eye level and is therefore of critical importance in respect of aesthetic quality however it has three basic surfaces: the outer edge which meets the eye immediately, the inside edge which can be seen at a distance ie across the car, and the underside which can usually only be seen if bending down and looking up at the same time.
+The roof rail is eye level and is therefore of critical importance in respect of aesthetic quality.
+However, it has three basic surfaces.
+The outer edge which meets the eye immediately, the inside edge which can be seen at a distance ie across the car.
+Additionally, the underside which can usually only be seen if bending down and looking up at the same time.
 These are classed as ‘A’, ‘B’, & ‘C’ respectively.
 It is usual to define defect sizes and numbers for each of these categorised surfaces with the ‘A’ being the most stringent.
-These visual quality standards are set by the industry and are combined with physical and chemical standards which are achieved with the powder formulations, and specified pre-treatments.
+These visual quality standards are set by the industry and are combined with physical and chemical standards.
+These are achieved with the powder formulations, and specified pre-treatments.

 What is the ‘gloss level’ of a Powder Coat.